zeroDivZero/notes-javascript/notes/execution-context/execution-context.md

    * Creation of scope chain
    * Determine value of `this`
 2. Execution phase:
-   * Code of func that generated current context is executed line by line
+   * Code of func that generated current context executed line by line

 ## Variable Object